LOST-STATS/lost-stats.github.io/Model_Estimation/Research_Design/synthetic_control_method.md

 - Unlike the [difference-in-difference](https://lost-stats.github.io/Model_Estimation/Research_Design/two_by_two_difference_in_difference.html) method, parallel trends aren't a necessary assumption.
 However, the donor pool must still share similar characteristics to the treatment unit in order to construct an accurate estimate.
 - Panel data is necessary for the synthetic control method and, typically, requires observations over many time periods.
 Specifically, the pre-intervention time frame ought to be large enough to form an accurate estimate.
 - Aggregate data is required for this method.
 Examples include state-level per-capita GDP, country-level crime rates, and state-level alcohol consumption statistics.
 Additionally, if aggregate data doesn't exist, you can sometimes aggregate micro-level data to estimate aggregate values.
 - As a caveat to the previous bullet point, be wary of structural breaks when using large pre-intervention periods.
+- [Abadie and L'Hour (2020)](https://economics.mit.edu/files/18642) also proposes a penalization method for performing the synthetic control method on disaggregated data.

 ## Also Consider